Baerthe/RedSrc/Architecture.md

             - InfoCommon: Basic information shared by all entities (e.g., name, description).
             - AssetCommon: Asset references shared by all entities (e.g., sprites, sounds).
     - IComponentData: Data interface for various components.
-        - Implementations for specific component types (e.g., HealthComponent, MovementComponent).
+        - Implementations for specific component types (e.g., HealthDataComponent, PhysicsDataComponent).
 These are data injected into relevant component nodes to define their behavior.
         /component/; A folder containing all component data classes.
     - IEntityData: Data interface for entities.
 Holds an array of IComponentData to define what components an entity has and contains some common data (All have InfoCommon and AssetCommon).
 The interface basic metadata like an icon and unique ID.
-        - Implementations for specific entity types (e.g., MobData, ItemData).
+        - Implementations for specific entity types (e.g., MobEntityData, ItemEntityData).
 These are data injected into entity nodes to define their overall structure and behavior.
         /entity/; A folder containing all entity data classes.
     - SaveData: Structures for saving and loading game state.
     - LevelData: Structures defining level layouts and properties.

-- Level 3:
+- ## Level 3:
-Namespace: Component
+- Namespace: Component
     Modular components that can be attached to entities to define their behavior and characteristics.
 These are nodes that are attached to Entity nodes.
-They receive data from IEntityData implementations to define what the entity has; they're injected with IComponentData implementations.
-    These are nodes inside of a scene that is instanced into the Entity node at runtime based on the IEntityData the Entity was created with.
+Components are not just generic Nodes; they are specialized, "stylized" Godot nodes.
     Entities queue and call ``Inject(IComponentData data)`` on each of their components to set themsleves up based on the data provided.
+Though inject accepts a base interface, each component implementation only accepts its matching data type; e.g., HealthComponent only accepts HealthComponentData (so it has to be cast inside inject).
+    There is a one-to-one mapping between IComponentData implementations and Component implementations; this is because Components are just containers for ComponentData but are inherited from relevant nodes.
     - IComponent: Base interface for all components.
-        - Implementations for specific component types (e.g., HealthComponent, MovementComponent).
+        - Implementations for specific component types (e.g., HealthComponent, PhysicsComponent).
             - HealthComponent: Manages health and damage for an entity.
-            - MovementComponent: Handles movement logic for an entity.
+            - PhysicsComponent: Handles movement logic for an entity.
+                Components can have child nodes as required by Godot; e.g., PhysicsComponent is a CharacterBody2D that has a CollisionShape2D child node.
+This is why they are scenes added to nodes, not just scripts.
             - InventoryComponent: Manages an entity's inventory.
             - AIComponent: Controls AI behavior for NPCs.

+    - Godot Group:
+        Components, when added to an entity, are also added to relevant Godot groups based on their type.
+This allows Systems to easily find and operate on entities with specific components by querying these groups, iterating over them to perform their logic.
+        Thus for each component type, there is a matching Godot group name.
+These are named non-plural for clarity as single names.
+            - HealthComponent -> "Health"
+            - PhysicsComponent -> "Physics"
+            - InventoryComponent -> "Inventory"
+            - AIComponent -> "AI"

+    Inter-Component Communication:
+        Components do not communicate with each other directly, they instead hold a reference to their parent and Systems act on them.
+For example, PhysicsComponent moves it's parent GameEntity after MoveAndSlide().
+This keeps components decoupled and focused on their specific responsibilities.

-- Level 4:
+- ## Level 4:
-Namespace: Entity
+- Namespace: Entity
     The entities that populate the game world.
 These are nodes that represent game objects, they are composed of multiple components to define their behavior and characteristics, look and feel.
 These are generic templates that can be instantiated with specific data at runtime.
     They are controlled by Systems that act on their components; so they do not have much logic themselves.
     Calls ``Inject(IEntityData data)`` to set themselves up based on the data provided.
 They are built by EntityService factory methods.